givenglorious/givenglorious/README.md

-## Hi there 👋 I'm Given Glorious
+## Hi there 👋
-I'm a student and tech enthusiast who is learning and building projects in the field of artificial intelligence and software development.
+My name is Given Glorious.
+I am a student and tech enthusiast who actively learns and builds real-world projects in artificial intelligence.

 This GitHub is mainly used to document my learning process, experiments, and small projects as I continue to improve my technical skills.